RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 A diagram of the SSI frame side of the transfer is shown below:
 ![alt text](./supplemental/BD2.png)

+--> Add scope capture of whole frame
+--> Add scope capture of first X bytes showing header info --> Mention the clockrate/data rate of SSI ports can be adjusted b/w 2 and 8Mhz and these scope captures are with the bridge being configured with 2Mhz SSI clock rates.
+Show the frame duration and do a quick calc to show it is running at 2Mhz.

 The traffic flow through the bridge is shown below.
 This block diagram describes USB packets from software on the left flowing through the bridge to a target embedded system on the right.
 ![alt text](./supplemental/BD3.png)